 One common conversation I have with my clients is how to get the message through to a poor performer in the team.
-Whilst the intention is always there to have the difficult conversation, very often this intention is not acted on.
+Whilst the intention is always there to have a difficult conversation, very often this intention is not acted on.
 After all, there are always more pressing client matters to attend to than having THAT difficult conversation.

 Delaying the conversation only makes it much, much harder to get started

 Underperformance in a team member never normally resolves itself (regardless of how much you are wishing it would!).
 In fact, as one of my clients found, not having the conversation can often turn a difficult conversation into an emotionally charged slanging match.

 In our experience, most people employed in the professions are high achievers, who would be horrified to be labelled as a poor performer.
 Often the reason for poor performance is a mis-match of expectations.
 Until you have clearly articulated what you want them to achieve, it is difficult to have the conversation.